 - 2.1.1.
-We are confident that the risk that Durham as a whole is unable to operate is extremely low due to: - our healthy and sustainable financial position; - our clear strategic direction; - our rigorous, structured approach to risk management and business continuity planning; - the high quality of our programmes, academic standards, and student outcomes. - 2.1.2.
+We are confident that the risk that Durham as a whole is unable to operate is extremely low due to: - our healthy and sustainable financial position; - · our clear strategic direction; - our rigorous, structured approach to risk management and business continuity planning; - the high quality of our programmes, academic standards, and student outcomes. - 2.1.2.
 Our financial position is healthy and sustainable.
-Our annual financial statements8 show that, over the last three years (2015 - 2017), we have consistently generated an operating surplus, our income has grown, and our unrestricted reserves are sufficient to support planned investment while protecting student interests (i.e. are sufficient to enable us to deal with the financial implications of substantial change, if necessary). - 2.1.3.
+Our annual financial statements8 show that we consistently generate an operating surplus, and our unrestricted reserves are sufficient to support planned investment while protecting student interests (i.e. are sufficient to enable us to deal with the financial implications of substantial change, if necessary). - 2.1.3.
 Our strategic direction is clear.
 Acknowledging that we operate in a highly competitive and global environment, our University Strategy 2017-20279 will provide us with long-term financial sustainability, while ensuring that we continue to deliver excellence in world-class research, education and the wider student experience. - 2.1.4.
 Our approach to risk management and business continuity planning is structured and rigorous.
-Our 2017 Annual Report10 summarises our system of risk management, monitored on a termly basis by our Audit Committee and University Council, with key controls and mitigating actions designed to ensure business continuity in light of adverse circumstances.
-Operational risk registers, developed through the annual planning cycle, operate at a departmental level; regular checkpoint reports on strategy delivery provide a mechanism for the escalation of any
+Our Annual Report10 summarises our system of risk management, monitored by our Audit and Risk Committee and University Council, with key controls and mitigating actions designed to ensure business continuity in light of adverse circumstances.
+Operational risk registers operate at a departmental level; regular checkpoint reports on strategy delivery provide a mechanism for the escalation of any issues which might impact business continuity to our University Executive Committee (UEC), chaired by the Vice-Chancellor. - 2.1.5.
+We provide a high-quality education, delivering excellent student outcomes while maintaining core academic standards.
+The high quality of the education which we provide, and the rigour of our academic standards, are clear from our student outcomes, and the outcome of all recent external evaluations, minimising any risk to our degree awarding powers or